rwilliams/jrubywiki/CallingJavaFromJRuby.md

 The Java Booleans true and false are coerced to the Ruby singleton classes TrueClass and FalseClass which are represented in Ruby with the instances true and false.

-The null Java object is coerced to the Ruby class NilClass which is represented in Ruby as the instance nil.
+The `null` Java object is coerced to the Ruby class `NilClass` which is represented in Ruby as the instance `nil`.

 Java Primitive Classes
 ----------------------